Fixation times on directed graphs: Fixation can occur slightly faster for small selective advantages

+Thus in $M_1$ there exist fixating trajectories with total probability mass at least $\pmin/2$ that fixate in at most $2 T_1$ steps each.

 Let $\tilde{M}_1$ and $\tilde{M}_r$ denote the continuous-time versions of the processes as described in \cite{diaz2016absorption}.
-Then by Lemma 5 of \cite{diaz2016absorption}, there is a coupling between the continuous-time versions of the two processes such that if the processes start with the same set of mutants (i.e. $\tilde{M}_1[0] = \tilde{M}_r[0]$), then $\tilde{M}_1[t] \subseteq \tilde{M}_r[t]$ for all $t \geq 0$.
+Then by Lemma 5 of \cite{diaz2016absorption}, there is a coupling between the continuous-time versions of the two processes such that if the processes start with the same set of mutants (that is, $\tilde{M}_1[0] = \tilde{M}_r[0]$), then $\tilde{M}_1[t] \subseteq \tilde{M}_r[t]$ for all $t \geq 0$.
 Let $\tilde{\tau}_1$ be one possible mutant set trajectory that fixates for $\tilde{M}_1$.
-Then the coupling implies that the corresponding trajectory $\tilde{\tau}_r$ for $\tilde{M}_r$ fixates at an even earlier time.
-The same holds between the fixating trajectories $\tau_1$ and $\tau_r$ in the discrete-time processes.
+Then the coupling implies that the corresponding trajectory $\tilde{\tau}_r$ for $\tilde{M}_r$ fixates even earlier, when measured in the continuous time.

+Next, we transfer this relationship back into the world of discrete-time processes $M_1$ and $M_r$.
+Note that at each moment in time, the total fitness of the population in $\tilde{M}_r$ is at most $rN$, that is, it is at most $r$ times as large as the total fitness of the population in $\tilde{M}_1$.
+Thus, reproduction events in $\tilde{M}_r$ occur at a rate that is at most $r$ times larger than the rate at which reproduction events occur in $\tilde{M}_1$.
+When we move from continuous time to discrete time, we count each reproduction event as lasting 1 unit of time.
+Thus, any time a trajectory $\tilde{\tau}_1\in \tilde{M}_1$ gives rise to a trajectory $\tau_1\in M_1$ with length $\ell$, the coupled trajectory $\tilde{\tau}_r \in \tilde{M}_r$ gives rise to a trajectory $\tau_r\in M_r$ with length at most $r\ell$.

-Thus, in $M_r$ there exist fixating trajectories with total weight $\pmin/2$ that fixate in at most $2T_1$ steps each.
-Now imagine we run $M_r$ for stages of $2T_1$ steps each.
+Because in $M_1$ there exist fixating trajectories with total probability mass at least $\fpmin/2$ that fixate in at most $2T_1$ steps each, in $M_r$ there exist fixating trajectories with total probability mass $\pmin/2$ that fixate in at most $2rT_1$ steps each.
+Now imagine we run $M_r$ for stages of $2rT_1$ steps each.
 Within each stage, the process fixates with probability at least $\pmin/2$ so in expectation we observe fixation after at most $2/\pmin$ stages.
 In total, this gives the desired

 \end{proof}